Hatfield South Urban Race

 If you don’t have your own dibber (timing chip) you’ll need to hire one.
 SIAC (contactless) dibber hire £2.
 Charge for lost dibbers £65.

-If you cancel more than 7 days before the event we will refund your fees less an amount for admin and transaction costs.
 There is no refund for cancellations less than 7 days in advance.

 If we have to cancel the event we will try to reschedule it.
 We will transfer your entry to the rescheduled event unless you ask for a refund.